mentorabharat/mentora-ai/phase2/13-growth-engagement/lock-decision.md

-# Block-13 Lock Decision
+# Growth Visibility Lock Decision

-Growth in Mentora World AI:
+User growth data in Mentora World AI is strictly private.

+## Rules

+1. No public user count
+2. No visible visitor numbers
+3. No popularity metrics
+4. No engagement scores shown to users

+## Visibility

+- Growth data is visible only to:
+  - Founder
+  - Authorized system intelligence (future)

+## Reason

+Public growth metrics distort learning behavior and decision-making.
+Mentora prioritizes educational value over perceived popularity.

+## Future Provision

+Growth metrics may be selectively disclosed only to:
-- Exists
+- Institutions
-- Is measured
+- Auditors
-- Is protected
+- Strategic partners
-- Is never shown publicly

-This block is permanently locked.
-Future phases may only read these signals, not expose them.
+Students and mentors will never see platform-wide growth numbers.

+Status: PERMANENTLY LOCKED